Human Seminal Vesicles: Structure, Function, and Common Diseases

 5. Blood vessels and nerves

-The arteries supplying the seminal vesicles are branches of the inferior cystic artery and the middle rectum.
-They all arise from the internal iliac artery.
-The parasympathetic nervous system of the seminal vesicles originates from the hypogastric plexus.
-Sympathetic supply is from the superior lumbar and hypogastric nerves.
+The seminal vesicles are supplied by branches of the inferior cystic artery and middle rectal artery, both arising from the internal iliac artery.
+Nerve supply comes from the hypogastric plexus (parasympathetic) and superior lumbar nerves (sympathetic).

 Human seminal vesicles: structure and function